 Meanwhile, Beyond’s woes most likely reflect a healthy increase in competition in the plant-based meat space — and less healthy supply chain problems at Beyond.
 Beyond complained of “frequent aggressive discounting” by its competitors, but that’s good news for broader adoption of plant-based meat.
 The two other publicly-owned companies with plant-based meat brands, Maple Leaf Foods (Lightlife and Field Roast) and Kellogg’s (Morningstar Farms), made similar complaints of fresh competition in reporting weak 2021 sales.

 Other signs for plant-based meat remain robust.
 America’s biggest retailers continue to bet on category growth; most recently, Amazon and Kroger both announced major new plant-based meat lines, the latter in collaboration with Impossible Foods.
+(Disclosure: Open Philanthropy invested in Impossible Foods in 2016).
 So do investors, who continue to fund expansion in the space.
 And Google Trends data suggest interest in the category remains pretty constant.

 Search interest in plant-based meat remains robust since its early 2020 spike.
 Source: Google Trends.